-- Fold the rear seats, See Rear Seat Operation on page 1-8 for more information.
-The front seats may have to be moved forward slightly to allow the rear seats to fold completely. - Although the rear glass can be removed without folding the rear seats, you will not be able to access the rear glass storage pocket.
+1. Fold the rear seats.
+See Rear Seat Operation on page 1-7 for more information.
+The front seats may have to be moved forward slightly to allow the rear seats to fold completely.

+Although the rear glass can be removed without folding the rear seats, you will not be able to access the rear glass storage pocket.
 Be sure to fold the seats before removing the rear glass.

-Squeeze and pull down the latch levers (A), located near the upper corners of the rear glass, so they unlatch.
-After both latch levers are unlatched, the glass-catch release button (C) will catch the rear glass and prevent it from falling forward.
+2. Squeeze and pull down the latch levers (A), located near the upper corners of the rear glass, to unlatch.
+Once unlatched, the glass-catch release button (C) will catch the rear glass and prevent it from falling forward.
 Follow the next step to release the button and remove the rear glass.

-While holding the rear glass in place, press the glass-catch release button and pull the top of the rear glass toward you using the grab handle(s) (B) located at the top of the rear glass.
+While holding the rear glass in place, press the glass-catch release button (C) and pull the top of the rear glass toward you using the grab handle(s) (B) located at the top of the rear glass.

-With the rear glass tilted toward you, lift it out from the lower window frame channel.
+4. With the rear glass tilted toward you, lift it out from the lower window frame channel.
 Use the grab handles to assist you in removing the rear glass.

-Load the rear glass in its storage pocket in the midgate using the lower edge of the rear glass to guide it behind the three rear glass retaining tabs (E).
+Load the rear glass in the storage pocket in the midgate, guiding the lower edge of the rear glass behind the three rear glass retaining tabs (E).

-Hold the rear glass flat against the storage pocket (with grab handles facing you) until the next step.
+Hold the rear glass flat against the storage pocket, with grab handles facing you, until the next step.

 Turn both glass lock knobs (D), located at both top corners of the storage pocket, to the locked position.
-You may need to push the corner of the rear glass to allow the lock knob to engage more easily.
+Push the corner of the rear glass to allow the lock knob to engage more easily.